Aarononomous/Typesetting/README.md

-# Typesetting, a Sass Mixin
+# Typesetting

+A Sass mixin

 ## About